Skip to main content

 show

-• Original: Primary file (not applicable to folders)
+• Original: Downloads the archived file (not applicable to folders).

 Edit metadata

 The Edit view allows you the edit selected RDF metadata.
-The same fields as in the Show view are available for editing.
+The same descriptive metadata fields as in the Show view are available for editing.
 The following operations are possible:

 • Edit content of metadata elements